 Rustic Ranch Covered Porch Designs

-Rustic homes are often found in mountain towns where the view is the focal point.
-Though covered front porches may not be able to be in use every month of the year, in the pleasant months, it's the best place to take in the nature around you.
+Though covered front porches may not be used every month of the year, in the pleasant months, they’re the best place to take in the nature around you.

 1. Lodge Style Covered Front Porch

-This log cabin style home boasts chunky log railings and a timber-framed ceiling.
-Accessed by wide steps, it's warm and appealing and provides symmetry for the front of the house.
+This log cabin-style home boasts chunky log railings and a timber-framed ceiling.
+Accessed by wide steps, it’s warm and appealing and provides symmetry for the front of the house.

 2. Just Enough Covered Front Porch

-Sometimes all your home needs is just-enough front porch.
+Sometimes, all your home needs is just enough front porch.
 This charming cabin has a perfectly framed front porch with enough room to get out of the weather and for a couple of chairs.

 3. Skylights On Your Covered Front Porch